 3.1 Compliance.
-You agree to be financially responsible for your use of the Certified Cerner Ignite APIs and to comply with your responsibilities and obligations as stated in these Terms.
-You agree to comply at all times with all applicable laws, rules and regulations relating to the use of the Certified Cerner Ignite APIs, the Cerner websites and the development, distribution, commercialization and use of your App.
+You agree to be financially responsible for your use of the Cerner Ignite APIs and to comply with your responsibilities and obligations as stated in these Terms.
+You agree to comply at all times with all applicable laws, rules and regulations relating to the use of the Cerner Ignite APIs, the Cerner websites and the development, distribution, commercialization and use of your App.
 You further acknowledge and agree that you are not a supplier or downstream business associate (as defined under the Health Insurance Portability and Accountability Act of 1996 (as amended)) of Cerner.
-You hereby grant Cerner the right to monitor and periodically audit in a reasonable manner your use of the Certified Cerner Ignite APIs, your App and other activities related to your obligations under these Terms.
+You hereby grant Cerner the right to monitor and periodically audit in a reasonable manner your use of the Cerner Ignite APIs, your App and other activities related to your obligations under these Terms.

 3.2 Responsibilities.
-You represent and warrant that your use of the Certified Cerner Ignite APIs in a Cerner client’s environment will comply with the following:
+You represent and warrant that your use of the Cerner Ignite APIs in a Cerner client’s environment will comply with the following:

 A. Each consuming App will be whitelisted by Cerner as meeting the applicable technical specifications through Cerner’s application validation process;

 B. Each validated App will be approved and registered for use by the applicable Cerner client prior to implementation within such client’s environment;

 C. You have properly licensed and implemented your App to the applicable Cerner client under a dually-executed agreement with such client; and

 D. There is only one Identity Provider for the Cerner Ignite API, regardless of the number of Apps integrated, provided by or on behalf of the App or client, and the ID provider is compliant with the tech specs published on the applicable Cerner website, including without limitation, fhir.cerner.com